selfup/dom.events/_posts/2018-10-04-env-char-ruin-day.md

 After having worked on a branch for 2 weeks we were ready to push.

-The launch had a set date and a set launch time.

 We added some tokens for a new api and were ready to go.

-We ship, but the endpoints that used to work no longer worked.
+We start a live screen shared demo, but the endpoints that used to work no longer worked.

-During a live demo...

 ### What we tried